-Medical Marijuana: Dispensaries and caregivers with medical marijuana inventories must remain vigilant to comply with local, state and federal laws.
+Marijuana: Dispensaries, businesses, and caregivers with marijuana inventories must remain vigilant to comply with local, state and federal laws.
 The shifting regulatory environment around marijuana allows for potentially significant profits for those willing to enter this high risk, high reward space.
 Limited options for banking means that accounting methods, internal controls, and operating procedures must be well thought-out and precisely applied.

 Industrial Hemp: Industrial hemp has its own set of accounting challenges.
 Now legal under the 2018 Farm Bill, industrial hemp is better situated to compete with other more conventional businesses.
 Whether business owners are inexperienced, established, or simply investors, ARB is ready to be a guide in the emerging industrial hemp market.

 CBD: Businesses selling CBD oil and CBD-infused products are quickly growing in popularity.
 Depending on the method of processing, proper tax treatment can vary.
 Whether hemp-derived or marijuana-derived, CBD companies must be aware of which accounting methods work best.
 Close attention to responsible business practices is increasingly important as Maine implements recreational marijuana.

 Business Tax Planning: We’re helping cannabis companies understand how to navigate IRC Section 280E such as implementing the method of inventory accounting.

 Compliance: We ensure that businesses and individuals comply with federal, state and local tax regulations.

 Entity Structure: Determine what type of entity structure would be most beneficial for a start-up, a second business, holding property and equipment or those investing in the industry.

 Karla J. Brannen, CPA | Senior Tax Manager